 Melbourne Water is upgrading the Hawthorn Main Sewer (along the existing sewer alignment) and manholes for 1.7km on Burnley Street, Richmond to Power Street and Denham Street, Hawthorn.

-The Hawthorn Main Sewer was originally constructed in 1901 and is at the end of its operational life.
+The Hawthorn Main Sewer was originally constructed in 1903 and is at the end of its operational life.
 Relining the pipeline is now required to ensure the local community continues to receive a reliable sewerage service.

+The map (below) shows the sewer maintenance holes and the full alignment that will be part of the relining project.
 Once the work has been completed, the maintenance holes, shared path and roads will be reinstated.